PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:53:01
+Last updated: 2024-04-02 18:53:35
-Random Quote: Everything you can imagine is real. - Pablo Picasso
+Random Quote: Ideas pull the trigger, but instinct loads the gun. - Don Marquis